Chris Taylor Player Props: Dodgers vs. Blue Jays

 - The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.
+- The Blue Jays have the sixth-ranked team ERA across all league pitching staffs (3.86).

-- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (129 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 131 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The righty last pitched on Thursday against the San Diego Padres, when he threw six scoreless innings while giving up four hits.
+- In his last outing on Saturday against the Seattle Mariners, the left-hander tossed 5 1/3 scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.